-We had not booked our next bus, as we have found most times a 4 hour bus journey can soon become a 7 or 8 hour bus journey.
-So we just take it step by step.
-I had organised back up accommodation in Sao Paulo – in the event we were too late for the last bus.
-On the bus we met Francisco, and he had been like an angel to guide and help us on our way.
+We had not booked our next bus, as we have found most times a 4-hour bus journey can soon become a 7 or 8-hour bus journey.
+So we just take it one step at a time.
+I had organized back up accommodation in Sao Paulo – in the event we were too late for the last bus.
+On the bus, we met Francisco, and he had been like an angel to guide and help us on our way.

 When the bus stopped I was quite shocked to find a terminal bigger than the average airport.
 So he helped with our bags, took us to a place to use wi-fi, found out where the buses went, and then helped us through 2 sets of trains (even buying our tickets) and helping us get the last 2 seats together on the bus.
 He was such a help to us, and we could not thank him enough.